Skip to main content

 Mergers & Acquisitions (M&A)

-At IQX, our focus in an M&A project is not only on the transaction itself, but above all on the future design of the operations.
-The long-term success of an M&A depends largely on how well the operational processes work after the integration.
+At IQX, our focus in an M&A project is not only on the transaction itself, but above all on the future design of operations.
+The long-term success of an M&A depends significantly on how well the operational processes function after integration.

 A challenge of cultural integration